Bishan Lal Saini

 Bishan Lal Saini (born 1954) is an Indian politician from Haryana.
-He is a Member of the Haryana Legislative Assembly from Radaur Assembly constituency.
-He is nominated again to contest the Radaur seat by the Indian National Congress.
+He is a former member of the Haryana Legislative Assembly from Radaur Assembly constituency.
+He was nominated again to contest the Radaur seat by the Indian National Congress but lost to BJP candidate Shyam Singh Rana by a margin of 13,132 votes.

 Early life and education

 Saini was born to Sukh Ram Saini in Radaur, Haryana.
 He is a graduate in Ayurvedic Medicine and Surgery from Shri Mast Nath Ayurvedic College, Rohtak in 1977 under Maharshi Dayanand University, Rohtak.

 Career

-Saini won the 2019 Haryana Legislative Assembly election representing the Indian National Congress.
+Saini wlost the 2024 Haryana Legislative Assembly election.
+Previously, Saini won the 2019 Haryana Legislative Assembly election representing the Indian National Congress.
 He polled 54,087 votes and defeated his nearest rival, Karan Dev of the Bharatiya Janata Party, by a margin of 2,541 votes.
 Earlier, he became an MLA for the first time winning the 2000 Haryana Legislative Assembly election from Jagadhri Assembly constituency representing Bahujan Samaj Party.
 Later, he won the 2009 Haryana Legislative Assembly election from Radaur Assembly constituency representing the Indian National Lok Dal.